 - High-risk situations– Repairing damaged building soffits or chewed electrical wires is beyond the skill level of most homeowners.
 It makes sense to contact a professional with the appropriate tools, PPE, and experience to complete the job safely and correctly.

 - Animals that are difficult to handle– No one wants to be sprayed by a skunk or create a messy clean-up.
 In such situations, it is best to contact a professional who understands skunk behavior and can catch the animal while reducing the likelihood of spraying.
 Also, catching coyotes or foxes requires expert skills in setting traps, and captured animals must be handled humanely.
 There are many similar situations where professional expertise is needed.

 - Pesticide applications– Sometimes situations are most quickly resolved with the effective use of registered pesticides.
-Certified pesticide applicators are trained to safely use effective toxicants or repellents while choosing low-risk, environmentally safe products.
+Certified pesticide applicators are trained to properly use effective toxicants or repellents while choosing low-risk products.
 For example, toxic rodent baits must be placed properly to minimize poisoning of non-target species.
 The skill and experiences of licensed professionals should be considered when pesticide applications are required.

 - Site-specific considerations– Some sites pose unique wildlife management challenges.
 For example, catching and removing birds from a public location such as a mall would require different methods and preparation than removing a starling from an attic.
 Public perceptions, visibility, and risk need to be considered when assessing different sites and control methods.
 Professionals should be consulted when dealing with wildlife in sensitive sites or situations.